thelonious/kld-array-iterators/README.md

 1,4,9,16,25
 ```

 Of course, this could be achieved in other ways.
-For exampele, you could use the following instead.
+For example, you could use the following instead.

     var squares = new RangeIterator(1).take(5).map(function(x) { return x*x; });